Azure/alz-monitor/docs/wiki/AlertActionGroups.md

 ### ALZ Decision

 The decision is to follow the decentralized approach and provision a single Action Group per subscription.
-This allows customers to configure discrete actions per subscription (different email addresses or other supported actions), although we will default to a single email address (distribution group) for all Action Groups as part of the initial Azure Landing Zone integration enabled through Azure Policy.
+This allows customers to configure discrete actions per subscription (different email addresses or other supported actions).

 Alert Processing Rules will target the Action Group in the subscription where the alert originated.

-The initial configuration provided by ALZ will configure all Action Groups with the same email distribution group/address (through Policy).
-However, customers may choose to configure alternate email distribution groups depending on the subscription/service or workload owners/etc.
+The initial configuration provided by ALZ will configure all Action Groups with the same email distribution group/address through Azure Policy.
+Customers may choose to configure alternate email distribution groups depending on the subscription/service or workload owners/etc.